bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

 status = 'hidden'
 +++

-**Entities** are the fundamental objects of your game world, whizing around, storing cameras, being controlled by the player or tracking the state of a button.
+**Entities** are the fundamental objects of your game world, whizzing around, storing cameras, being controlled by the player or tracking the state of a button.
 On its own, the [`Entity`] type is a simple identifier: it has neither behavior nor data.
 Components store this data, and define the overlapping categories that the entity belongs to.